 “I want to improve my product; my compañeros and I, we all want to improve our product.
 The best thing that has happened to me is that now I understand better how to manage pesticides.
 We used to buy supplies and apply them by eye.
 Now we always measure and use only the precise amount needed.
 We used to apply a few anti-blight products together; now we apply one at a time and change to another in the next application.
 This new method is important for health and health is essential for work and for a better harvest at a lower cost” says farmer William Paredes in Huambaló (Tungurahua, Ecuador), with respect to use of the disc tool.

-To attract young farmers, CIP and the National Institute for Agricultural Research (INIAP) of Ecuador have created a couple of disc-tool-based mobile apps.
+To attract young farmers, CIP and the National Institute for Agricultural Research (INIAP) of Ecuador have created a couple of disc-tool-based mobile apps and a video.
 The idea is that farmers can use an app on their cell phone, without accessing the Internet, to decide whether a particular potato crop needs an application of fungicide, in accordance with the specific variety as well as local environmental conditions.